seruva19/takenoko/README.md

 <h3>☄️ License</h3>

-Takenoko borrows code from various sources, which use different types of licenses, mostly Apache 2.0, MIT, and AGPLv3.
+This project borrows code from various sources, which use different types of licenses, mostly Apache 2.0, MIT, and AGPLv3.
 Since AGPLv3 is a strong copyleft license, including any AGPLv3 code likely means the entire project must be released under AGPLv3.
 This understanding is based on publicly available licensing information.

 <h3>☄️ Acknowledgments</h3>

 Takenoko draws inspiration from and incorporates code, ideas, and techniques from various open-source projects and publications.
 I thank the authors and maintainers for their contributions.
 Below is a list of all sources and papers (in no particular order).
 I have tried to reference all sources, but if I happen to miss any (or if more specific credits are warranted), please let me know.
 \
 Keep in mind that work on some features is not yet complete due to time and hardware constraints.
 If a feature is not working or is not implemented exactly as in the original work, all responsibility lies with my implementation, not with the authors of the original code or paper.